lawnibly/lawnibly-mobile/README.md

 # Lawnibly Mobile App

-This is the React Native (Expo) mobile app for [Lawnibly](https://lawnibly.com), a lawn care marketplace app modeled after LawnStarter and GreenPal.
+This is the React Native (Expo) mobile client for [Lawnibly](https://lawnibly.com), an upcoming lawn care marketplace inspired by services like LawnStarter and GreenPal.
+The project began following a discussion with Codex and will evolve into a full production app.

 ---